alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/05-use-form.md

 });
 ```

-Before the data is persisted, `JSON.stringify` will be called to convert it into a JSON string.
-By default, the form data will be serialized when it is persisted. `useForm` has built-in `Date` and `RegExp` instances , which will be useful when using timepickers.
+Before the data is persisted, `JSON.stringify` converts it into a JSON string, so the form data is serialized by default. `useForm` has built-in serializers for `Date` and `RegExp` instances, which are handy when using time pickers.

-In the form data only involves `Date` and `RegEYou don’t need to do more for xp` instances, but if there are other non-JSON data, such as `moment` instances, we need to customize the serializer, but don’t worry, the custom serializer is very simple, the following will show the settings A `moment` serializer.
+When your form data only involves `Date` and `RegExp` instances, you don't need to do anything more.
+But if you have other non-JSON data, such as `moment` instances, you need a custom serializer.
+Don't worry — it is very simple, as the following `moment` serializer shows.

 ```javascript
 import moment from 'moment';